Tel Aviv skyline with modern skyscrapers and waterfront at beautiful golden sunset, Israel

 Language

-Hebrew and Arabic are official.
+Hebrew is the language of the State; Arabic has special status.
 English widely spoken—signs trilingual (Hebrew/Arabic/English).
 Most service staff speak English.
 Young Israelis fluent in English.
 Communication effortless.
 Russian also common (immigration).

 Cultural Tips